 These Crock Pot Green Beans with bacon and onions are easy to make for a crowd.
 A work pitch-in, family reunion or holiday dinner is not complete without this iconic side dish.

-Green beans fixed with bacon and onions are a staple on menus across the Midwest (maybe across the country…).
-You can go to any cafe or restaurant serving “homestyle” dishes and find green beans on the menu.
+Green beans fixed with bacon and onions are a staple on menus across the Midwest.
+You can go to any café or restaurant serving “homestyle” dishes and find green beans on the menu.
 We serve these as a holiday side dish every Thanksgiving, Christmas, and Easter.
 We highly recommend you add these slow cooker canned green beans to your next holiday menu.

 While fresh green beans are always great to use, sometimes we just don’t have the time (nor the energy) to prep a huge pan of green beans when we are looking to feed a crowd.
 Cracking open a few cans of green beans is definitely a time saver.

 With a few simple ingredients, your canned green beans will be flavorful.
 You won’t believe how great the house smells while these are cooking.

 - This recipe is a canned green bean recipe for the crock pot.
 Nothing more simple than that!

 - Using canned green beans for this slow cooker green bean recipe ensures that the texture of the green beans is perfect.
 My kids prefer recipes with canned green beans over cooking down fresh ones any day of the week.

 - The only prep you have with this dish is cutting up the bacon into good-size chunks and frying it in a skillet on the stove or in an electric skillet.
 Cook the bacon until it is just browned but not extra crispy.

 - Be sure to keep that bacon grease and add it to the slow cooker insert with the green beans and the rest of the ingredients.